-If you want to live a happy life and achieve all your goals, there’s one essential trait you can’t go without: Kindness.
+If you want to live a happy life and achieve all your goals, there’s one essential trait you can’t go without: Being kind.

 Franklin D. Roosevelt put it well: “Human kindness has never weakened the stamina or softened the fiber of a free people.
 A nation does not have to be cruel to be tough.”